St Hugh's College, Oxford: Notable alumni

 Emily Davison, the suffragette who famously died after being hit by the king's horse when she walked onto the track during the 1913 Epsom Derby race, enrolled at St Hugh's for one term to sit her finals.

-American Olympic rower Anders Weiss competed for Oxford University in the 2018 Boat Race.
+In sport, American Olympic rower Anders Weiss competed for Oxford University in the 2018 Boat Race.
+Oskar Zorrilla coxed Oxford to victory in The Boat Race 2013.

+In The Boat Race 1982, graduate student Boris Rankov won a record number of boat races competing as a rower which was recognised by Guinness World Records and which led to the so-called 'Rankov Rule'.

 Polar expedition leader Alex Hibbert read biological sciences at St Hugh's, graduating in 2007.

+Notable alumni in business include Louise Patten, Philip J. K. James and Nate Morris.